-The report concludes with a number of "Calls to Action" that include several questions that ERM leaders can use to identify opportunities for improvements in their organization's risk management processes.
+The report concludes with a number of "Calls to Action" (see page 60) that include several questions that ERM leaders can use to identify opportunities for improvements in their organization's risk management processes.
 The Calls to Action encourage readers to consider questions related to these issues:

-- 1. What are management's perceptions about the organization's current approach to risk management? - 2.
-Is there consensus among management about the top enterprise-wide risks? - 3.
-How is output from the enterprise's risk management process used in strategic planning? - 4.
+- 1. What are management's perceptions about the current approach to risk management? - 2.
+Is there consensus about the most significant enterprise risks? - 3.
+How is the output from risk management used in strategic planning? - 4.
 Does management have access to robust key risk indicators? - 5.
-Is the entity sufficiently prepared to manage a significant risk event?
+Is our entity sufficiently prepared to manage a significant risk event?